Reduces the appearance of horizontal forehead lines and furrows.

 Uneven forehead or brow height.

 All surgery carries risks, including bleeding, infection, scarring, temporary numbness, or reactions to anaesthesia.
 These will be discussed in detail during consultation to help you make an informed decision.
+Detailed risks are included in our FAQs.

 Results from a forehead lift can be long-lasting, but natural ageing, genetics, and lifestyle factors may gradually affect the outcome over time.